 What Happens When You Become Eligible For Medicare?

 Once someone is enrolled in Medicare, they can not contribute into an HSA.
 However, any unused funds may be used to pay for qualified medical expenses that are not covered under Medicare or a Medicare Supplement policy.
 And if you have built up thousands of dollars in the account, it may last quite a while!
-Also, if you haven’t reached age 65 yet and need temporary medical coverage to get you there, gap information can be found on this page.
+Often, your out of pocket expenses (after age 65) are much smaller than they were prior to age 65 because of the availability of Medigap and Medicare Advantage plans.